Serving Up Hope showcases talented local culinary experts while raising awareness and funds for our local homeless

 This semi-formal event includes complementary wine and beer, a sit-down dinner, silent and live auctions, and the appetizer competition featuring four area chefs.
 Event attendees will select the winner after sampling each contestant’s appetizer.

-General seating tickets are $75 each, with reserved premiere tables of eight for $650.
-To reserve your seat, email Hope Harbor’s Development Coordinator, Karla McGeorge.
+General seating tickets are $75 each, with reserved premiere tables of ten for $750.
+To reserve your seat, email Hope Harbor’s Development Coordinator, Karla McGeorge (firstname.lastname@example.org).

 History of Serving Up Hope

 A full shelter with a waiting list was inspiration enough to conceive and plan a fund raiser that would help Hope Harbor move forward with plans and programs that benefit the homeless.

 In 2012, Julie Gortemaker, then president of Hope Harbor’s Board of Directors, brought the idea of a cooking competition to the fund raising committee to get their thoughts.
 It didn’t take long for the committee to rally their ideas and put a plan in place.
 In February 2013, it all came together with the inaugural Serving Up Hope: Battle Caramel.

 Designed to be an annual event, the competition pairs local chefs with a staple ingredient to be crafted into a taste bud tickler.
 All the desserts were delectable, but Chef Sharena Anson’s Salted Caramel Dome Cake with a side of Iced Caramel Latte earned her the title, “Queen of Caramel.”
 However, the real winners of this event are those trying to better themselves – people who have fallen on hard times and deserve a second chance.

 The dinner, auction, and dessert competition drew over 300 people the first year and over 400 the second year.
 We hope you’ll join us each year for this friendly competition and delicious event for a good cause!